ARMmbed/mbed-cli/README.md

 #### Creating a new program

 When you create a new program, *mbed CLI* automatically imports the latest [mbed OS release](https://github.com/ARMmbed/mbed-os/).
-This library represents a **release** of mbed OS and will pull in all the components of the OS, including its build tools and desktop IDE project generators.
+This represents a **release** of mbed OS and will pull in all the components, including its build tools and desktop IDE project generators.

 With this in mind, these are the steps for creating a new program (we'll call it `mbed-os-program`):